Halloween would not be Halloween without a little blood and gore, right?

 Really, this is more about the design than cake-baking skills.

-Plus, I have a cake secret to share with you.
+Plus, I have a cake secret to share with you, that will up your cake baking game!

 Dripping blood may look cool, but the scene-stealer no doubt is the knife!

-Now, if you don’t want to make a cake, but you’ve stopped by to visit my page for Halloween ideas, please keep on looking.
+Now, if you don’t want to make a cake, but you’ve stopped by to visit my page for Halloween ideas, here’s a little bit!

 Time to take the knife plunge and go deep getting blood-covered hands and create this Halloween Bleeding Cake!